phizaz/gaw/README.md

 print(rpc.multiply(10, 20)) # Hello!: 200
 ```

-In some scenario, you might need this
+In some scenarios, you might need this

 ```
 from gaw import GawServer, entrypoint